What are Browser Crypto-miners?

 Some website owners have argued that getting their visitors to mine crypto-currency for them while they use their website is a fair trade...
 After all, websites cost money to create and host, so why not get paid by your visitors?

-Whether you agree with this is a personal decision, and from one perspective, we can actually understand their point of view.
+Whether you agree with this is a personal decision, and from one perspective, we can actually kind of understand their point of view.
 The problem seems to be that most visitors aren't aware that this is happening and that their computers, electricity and money are being used without their direct permission to mine cryptocurrency for the website they're visiting.

 Fortunately this doesn't seem to be a practice that's too widespread at the moment, but things may change in the future.
 If websites do use their visitor's computing power to mine crypto currencies then at the very least they need to be extremely up-front about the fact that they're doing it.

 The practice of website owners doing this to unsuspecting visitors is widely frowned on.
 Bear in mind that it's also possible that a website might be broken into by criminals and secretly have crypto-mining software installed on it, unbeknownst to the owners of the site.

 Blocking Crypto-miners in Firefox

 In May 2019 Firefox started to block crypto mining malware by default.

 Firefox groups the setting for blocking crypto-miners with their cookies setting.
 Please read our guide on changing cookie settings with firefox for more information.